AnesBenmerzoug/AnesBenmerzoug.github.io/content/posts/mlflow-model-versioning.md

 By comparing the off-diagonal elements, we can intuitively know that there isn't much of a difference between the two classifiers.
 To make that more precise we can use statistical tests instead of just comparing numbers.

-One such tests is [McNemar's Test][McNemar's Test - Wikipedia].
+One such test is [McNemar's Test][McNemar's Test - Wikipedia].

-Before explaining McNemar's and the different steps used to compare two machine learning classifiers, let's first talk about [MLflow][MLflow Page].
+Before explaining McNemar's Test and the different steps used to compare two machine learning classifiers, let's first talk about [MLflow][MLflow Main Page].

 ## MLFlow

-MLflow is, as described on its [website][MLflow Page], an open source platform for the machine learning life-cycle.
+[MLflow][MLflow Main Page] is an open source platform for the machine learning life-cycle.
 It is currently composed of four components:

 - [MLflow Tracking][MLflow Tracking Page]: Used to record and query experiments: code, data, config, and results